-We read at the end of Genesis, chapter 1, that "God saw all that he had made, and it was very good."
-It was a beautiful creation, unspoiled by evil of any form.
-That first human couple enjoyed life in a garden called Eden.
+We read at the end of Genesis, chapter 1, that good."
+It was a beautiful creation, unspoiled enjoyed life in a garden called Eden.

-But quite suddenly, in Genesis 3, a new character emerges into this idyllic world-a tempter.
-He is depicted as a serpent, a snake-a mere creature, certainly no rival to the sovereign rule of the Creator.
+But quite suddenly, in Genesis 3, a new tempter.
+He is depicted as a serpent, a character emerges into this idyllic world-a snake-a mere creature, certainly no rival to the sovereign rule of the Creator.
 The tempter appears (and his mysterious appearance reflects the mystery of evil itself), and his role in the story emphasizes that there was nothing in human begins themselves, no natural cause, to prompt them to rebel against God's rule.
 There was simply moral freedom, freedom reflecting God's own freedom.